GetBallot/mobile/DESIGN.md

 Since Firebase does not allow slashes as key, `/` is replaced by `,` i.e.
 `ocd-division/country:us/state:ca` becomes `ocd-division,country:us,state:ca`

+:question: Is this a good Firebase key?
+See issue [#1](https://github.com/GetBallot/mobile/issues/1).

 #### Fields for contest

     {